 This use case illustrates the realization of a S&F service between a UE with satellite access and an Application Server for a delay-tolerant/non-real-time IoT NTN service in the case of a Mobile Originated message.

-A description of store and forward operation is provided in Annex B.
+A description of store and forward operation is provided in Annex A.

-5.x.2 Pre-conditions

 Company TrackingInc is offering a service of remote monitoring of fields and is deploying and tracking many battery-powered IoT type UEs across the globe.
 All the IoT remote monitoring UEs deployed are including a 5G communication with satellite access.
 Some of them are deployed in remote area where there is no coverage by MNO and only satellite is possible.

 For the satellite access, TrackingInc is using the service of IoTSAT for the 5G IoT connectivity by satellite and IoTSAT is using a LEO constellation which supports S&F operation mode.

 All IoT remote monitoring UEs are regularly sending information related to the area they are monitoring to the application server of TrackingInc and some times receive new parameters from the application server.
 In most of the cases, the messages exchanged are delay-tolerant/non-real-time IoT.

+5.x.2 Pre-conditions

 In the present use case, the IoT remote monitoring UE is in a remote area with no ground stations available for feeder link connectivity and the IoT remote monitoring UE is aware that IoTSAT constellation operates in S&F mode.

 5.x.3 Service Flows